"Revealing how life works"

 We are pleased to provide access to two free online books and three free online courses by Dr. Kevin Ahern and Dr. Indira Rajagopal.

-1. Biochemistry Free & Easy Kevin and Indira have published an electronic book aimed at helping students learn the basics of biochemistry in a fun and engaging format.
+1. Biochemistry Free & Easy Kevin and Indira’s popular electronic book aimed at helping students learn the basics of biochemistry in a fun and engaging format is now in version 3.0.
 The book incorporates original songs, recordings, verses and links to over 100 video lectures.
-The full-featured iPad version can be viewed only on an iPad with iBooks 2.
-The PDF version can be viewed on any computer.
+The full-featured version can be viewed only on an iPad or Macintosh with iBooks 2 or later.
+The PDF version can be viewed on any computer or system capable of reading PDF files.

 The iPad version is only available in the U.S., Canada, England, and Australia.